ianstormtaylor/react-values/Readme.md

 In the end, you're now maintaing a lot more logic than necessary, duplicated in many different places in slightly different ways.
 All while your app's bundle size gets larger and larger.

-`react-values` solves all of that...
+`react-values` solves all of that with a few principles...

 <br/>

 ### Principles

-`react-values` solves those problems with a few principles:

 1. **Leverage render props.** It uses a render-prop-based API with children functions to expose its state, and to provide powerful transform functions that do the state management for you.

 2. **Follow React's conventions.** Its components follow React's own naming conventions, using familiar concepts like `value/defaultValue`.
-This makes it slot into existing frameworks extremely well.
+This makes it extremely easy to slot into existing codebases or frameworks.

 3. **Follow JavaScript's conventions.** It also leverages JavaScript's familiar, built-in methods like `push/pop`, `filter`, etc. so that it's not reinventing the wheel and forcing you to constantly re-read documentation.